SSabitli/SNA-Group-7/README.md

 | `Age` | Control Variable | $n\times n$ adjacency matrix of differences across borrowers' ages constructed by transforming the $n \times m$ incidence matrix of $m$ ages by $\mathbf{D}=\left[|x_i-x_j|\right]^n_{i,j=1}$. |
 | `LoanDuration` | Control Variable | $n\times m$ adjacency matrix of differences across borrowers' average loan duration by transforming the $n\times m$ matrix of $m$ average loan durations by $\mathbf{D}=\left[|x_i-x_j|\right]^n_{i,j=1}$. |
 | `Amount` | Control Variable | $n\times m$ adjacency matrix of differences across average loan amounts per borrower by transforming the $n\times m$ matrix of $m$ average loan amounts by $\mathbf{D}=\left[|x_i-x_j|\right]^n_{i,j=1}$. |

+### Study 2

+The second study aims to understand how behavioural biases affect the structure of borrower-to-loan-use connections.
+This can be studied effectively with the use of Exponential Random Graph Models (ERGM), which can take into account the properties of two-mode networks.
+Ultimately, we formulate the following research question:

+> ***Research Question 2:** What behavioural mechanisms affect the structure of borrower-to-loan-use connections?*

 ## Methodology